xn1cklas/ai-tools-registry/README.md

 This is an example registry built using `shadcn/ui`.

+It now also includes an installable AI Tools registry (for Node.js) based on the Vercel AI SDK Tool Calling APIs.
+Tools are distributed as plain files that you can add to your project using the shadcn CLI.
+Where helpful, a small React component is included to render a tool result (e.g. a weather card).

 ## Usage

 To install components from the alpine registry, you can use the following remote registries config in your `components.json` file: